Thmyris/Purchasing-Guides-For-Everyday-Items/headphones-2021.md

 ---

-# Headphones(full open back if not mentioned as semi):
+# Headphones:

 <u>Required Info:</u>

 - 2015 and before models have been marked as they're old
-- Entries under - are facts.
-Entries under the review links are reviewer opinions
+- Entries under the review links are reviewer opinions
 - "weird cable" is referring to any end of the cable not being 3.5mm, if its undetachable only 1 end is considered
 - indicated prices in paranthesis are the cheapest I could find with a 60 sec google search, including gettting it shipped from overseas
 - thumbs up means it's better than the current alternatives on market for the unique value the headphones provide
 - some closed backs slipped into the ranks, they got an immediate downvote
+- all headphones are completely open back unless mentioned otherwise

 ## [GSP 500](https://www.hepsiburada.com/epos-sennheiser-gsp-500-oyuncu-kulakligi-siyah-p-HBV00000BGJDJ)($230) :thumbsdown: